Which Length Is The Largest

 • Multiverse Theories: Some cosmological models propose the existence of a multiverse, a vast collection of universes, each with its own physical laws and properties.
 If these theories are correct, then the concept of a "largest" length becomes even more complex and potentially undefined, as it would involve comparing lengths across different universes with potentially different physical constants.

 • String Theory: String theory, a leading candidate for a "theory of everything," suggests that the fundamental building blocks of the universe are not point-like particles but rather one-dimensional vibrating strings.
 The length scales associated with these strings are incredibly small, approaching the Planck length (approximately 1.6 × 10⁻³⁵ meters), a theoretical minimum length below which our current understanding of physics breaks down.
-However, this doesn't address the potential vastness of the universe at larger scales.
+Still, this doesn't address the potential vastness of the universe at larger scales.

 The Limitations of Our Understanding